apache/causeway/docs/DevelopmentGuide.md

 ## Patterns
 ### Redux
 The implementation is an (independent) reinvention of Redux.
-I prefer the name Aggregator over Reducer though - IIRC it's even older.
+I prefer the name Aggregator over Reducer though - IIRC Aggregator is prior art.
 ### Half Object Protocol
 The HOP pattern dates back to the early 2000, namely CanooULC.
 IMO Naked Objects together with the RO API and kroViz resembles something similar.